isomerpages/moe-concordpri/_for-parents/P1 Parents/Administrative Matters.md

-We strongly encourage you to sign up to reduce the out-of-pocket educational expenses for your child/ward.
+<p style="text-align:justify">We strongly encourage you to sign up to reduce the out-of-pocket educational expenses for your child/ward.
 Schools will continue to inform and seek your consent for your child’s/ward’s participation before the withdrawal of Edusave funds.
 If you subsequently decide that you do not want to use your child’s/ward’s Edusave account to co-pay for enrichment programmes, you can terminate the standing order at any time.

 Please sign up for the Standing Order [here](https://form.gov.sg/#!/5be24a1bb3f842000fdc4e59).
 Singpass login will be required.